Missions in Spanish Florida: History

+Jesuit missionaries

-After French Huguenots under René Goulaine de Laudonnière established Fort Caroline on the St. Johns River in 1564, Phillip II, King of Spain, commissioned Pedro Menéndez de Avilés to drive the French out of Florida and to provide missionaries to the native inhabitants of Florida.
+After French Huguenots under René Goulaine de Laudonnière established Fort Caroline on the St. Johns River in 1564, Phillip II, King of Spain, commissioned Pedro Menéndez de Avilés to drive the French out of Spanish Florida and to provide missionaries to the native inhabitants.
 In 1565, de Avilés founded St. Augustine and defeated the French.
 He quickly established a number of strong points, or presidios along the coast from Santa Elena in South Carolina down the length of the Florida peninsula and up the Gulf coast of Florida to Tampa Bay.
 Two of the presidios were in what is now the state of Georgia, on Guale (St. Catherines) Island (abandoned after three months) and at the Tacatacuru chiefdom on Cumberland (San Pedro) Island (abandoned in 1573).
 De Avilés had only four priests in his initial company, and three of those ministered to the garrisons at St. Augustine, Santa Elena, and San Mateo (on the site of the captured Fort Caroline).
 De Avilés asked the Society of Jesus to send missionaries to convert the natives.
 In the meantime, he appointed particularly pious lay persons at each presidio to instruct the natives on Christianity.
 De Aviles sent a secular priest to the town of Guale in 1566 to preach to the natives, but that priest was soon recalled and sent to Santa Elena.
 All of the presidios, except for St. Augustine and Santa Elena, were abandoned within four years.
 The first Jesuit missionaries arrived in Florida in 1566, soon followed by others.
 Jesuits started missions at the towns of Guale (on St. Catherines Island) and Tupiqui.
 Jesuit missionaries to the Guale complained that it was difficult to convert the natives to Christianity because they did not remain resident in one place, but moved to be near food resources as they became seasonally available.
 A Jesuit missionary, Father Pedro Martinez, and three companions attempted to establish a mission at Tacatacuru that year, but all four were killed by the Tacatacuru.
 Discouraged by the killings at Tacatacuru and a lack of progress in converting the Guale, the Jesuits withdrew from the Georgia coast and, in 1570, established the Ajacán Mission in what is now the state of Virginia.
 All of those missionaries were killed a few months later.
 The surviving Jesuit missionaries were withdrawn from Spanish Florida in 1572.
 There are indications that a Franciscan friar was resident in Tupiqui on the Sapelo River in 1569–1570, and that in the 1570s Theatine friars established a mission in the town of Guale, but little has been found about those missions in Spanish records.